watterott/HDMI-Adapter/docu/FAQ.md

 ## How much power does the HDMI-Display need?
-Depending on the display and backlight current between 400 to 700mA.
+Depending on the display and backlight current between 400 to 1000mA.

 ## With which boards/computers is the HDMI-Display compatible?
 In general all boards/computers with a HDMI output can drive the display and the respective settings are loaded from the EDID EEPROM automatically.
-If there are any problems, then the settings can be made manually:
+If there are any problems, then the settings can be made manually.
+For example the Raspberry Pi ignores no standard display timings.
+Infos about setting the display timings can be found here:
 [Raspberry Pi](https://github.com/watterott/HDMI-Display/blob/master/docu/config.txt),
 [BeagleBone](https://github.com/watterott/HDMI-Display/blob/master/docu/uEnv.txt),
 [CubieBoard](https://github.com/watterott/HDMI-Display/blob/master/docu/boot.scr),